tc39/ecma426/proposals/debug-id.md

 Since Debug IDs are embedded in build artifacts, it is recommended that tools generated deterministic Debug IDs (e.g. UUIDv3, UUIDv5) whenever possible, so that the produced artifacts are stable across builds.
 Specification-wise, Debug IDs do not need to be deterministic.
 Determinism is not enforced so that tools can employ non-deterministic fallback mechanisms in case of colliding Debug IDs between two different generated artifacts.

+Whether or not a Debug ID is deterministic can be encoded via the UUID version bits.
+For instance, UUIDv3 and UUIDv5 are deterministic by design.
+Dev tools or debuggers may need to know whether a debug ID is deterministic to decide whether to apply caching mechanisms or not.

 ### Debug IDs in Source Maps